rsnpj/notes-site/notes/Year_2/Software_Engineering/Testing/Introduction.md

 -   In some ways it is a bit like a game, you are pitting your wits against the designer of the software

--   The job of the tester is to "think outside of the box" and try to avoid making the same (possibly wrong) assumptions that the developer might have done
+-   The job of the tester is to "think outside the box" and try to avoid making the same (possibly wrong) assumptions that the developer might have done